The Taiji-TianQin-LISA network: Precisely measuring the Hubble constant using both bright and dark sirens: Conclusion

 In this work, we show the potential of the future standard sirens from the Taiji-TianQin-LISA network in constraining cosmological parameters.
 We consider the optimistic and conservative scenarios of the standard siren observations, i.e., the bright and dark sirens.
 Three population models of MBHB, i.e., pop III, Q3d, and Q3nod, are used to simulate the MBHB catalogs.
 For the simulations of bright sirens, we calculate the expected detection rates of the GW-EM events based on the three MBHB models.
 For comparison, we also show the results of the single TianQin observatory and the Taiji-TianQin network.
 For the analysis of the simulated bright siren data on constraining cosmological parameters, we choose three typical cosmological models, i.e., the $\Lambda$CDM, $w$CDM, and $w_0w_a$CDM models.
 In the dark siren case, we used the simulated GW events at $z<3$ combined with the simulated galaxy catalog to estimate cosmological parameters in the $\Lambda$CDM model.

 We find that the bright siren data from the Taiji-TianQin-LISA network based on the pop III and Q3nod models could give tight constraints on the Hubble constant, with both constraint precisions being 0.9\%.
 Nevertheless, the EoS parameters of dark energy could not be well constrained by the bright siren data from the Taiji-TianQin-LISA network (pop III and Q3nod).
 Fortunately, the Taiji-TianQin-LISA network and CMB show different parameter degeneracy orientations, especially in the dynamical dark energy models.
 Therefore, the combination of the Taiji-TianQin-LISA network and CMB could break cosmological parameter degeneracies and improve the constraint precisions of cosmological parameters.
 In addition, the Taiji-TianQin network gives comparable constraint results with those of the Taiji-TianQin-LISA network, which may indicate that the two space-based detector network is sufficient to constrain cosmological parameters well.
 Since the expected detection number of GW-EM events based on the Q3d model is small, Q3d gives loose constraints on all cosmological parameters.
 Concretely, the constraint precisions of $\Omega_{\rm m}$ and $H_0$ using CMB+Taiji-TianQin-LISA (pop III) are 1.7\% and 0.6\%, which are close to or better than 1\% (the standard of precision cosmology).
 While in the $w$CDM model, CMB+Taiji-TianQin-LISA (pop III) gives $\sigma(w)=0.036$, which is 85.6\% better than the constraint given by the CMB data.
 In the $w_0w_a$CDM model, CMB+Taiji-TianQin-LISA (pop III) gives $\sigma(w_0)=0.23$ and $\sigma(w_a)=0.63$.
-For the dark sirens from the Taiji-TianQin-LISA network, the constraint precisions of $H_0$ based on the pop III, Q3d, and Q3nod models are 1.13\%, 8.87\%, and 1.10\%, respectively, indicating that the dark sirens from the Taiji-TianQin-LISA network may also play a crucial role in measuring the Hubble constant.
+For the dark sirens from the Taiji-TianQin-LISA network, the constraint precisions of $H_0$ based on the pop III, Q3d, and Q3nod models are {1.29\%, 8.86\%, and 1.17\%}, respectively, indicating that the dark sirens from the Taiji-TianQin-LISA network may also play a crucial role in measuring the Hubble constant. {In addition, compared to the Taiji-TianQin network and the Taiji-LISA network, the Taiji-TianQin-LISA network can improve the constraints on the Hubble constant by 51.9\% and 28.9\%.}